structured-query-language/structured-query-language.github.io/skyline-or-pareto-frontier-using-SQL.md

 Skyline computation is an essential database operation that has many applications in multi-criteria decision making scenarios such as recommender systems.

+The following are few different options for calculating the Skyline or Pareto Frontier or Pareto Front using SQL

 ## Hotel Dataset